johnwcowan/r7rs-work/EnumsCowan.md

 Returns an enum-set containing all the elements of either *enum-set-1* or *enum-set-2*.
 It is an error if all the elements of the result do not belong to the same enum type.
-The contents of *enum-set-1* may be destroyed in the process.
+The contents of either or both enum-sets may be destroyed in the process.

 `(enum-set-intersection! `*enum-set-1 enum-set-2*`)`